tricky

 combine multiple lines with or without space

-• with space: J
+with space:

 gcw